This article will show you 12 Easy Ways to Enjoy Guava (with Pictures)

 Views: 1,147,493

 Select a guava that is yellowish green in color, soft to the touch, and blemish-free if you want to savor its flavor.
 A ripe guava may have pinkish undertones to its skin.
 The aroma should be sweet and musky.
 To prepare a guava for consumption, simply wash it in cold water and pat dry the skin with a paper towel.
 Place the guava on a cutting board and cut it in half lengthwise with a sharp knife.
-Enjoy the guava slices on their own or dunked in a sweet or savory sauce; the entire fruit, including the rind and seeds, is edible.
+Guava slices are delicious on their own or dunked in a sweet or savory sauce, and the whole fruit, including the rind and seeds, can be consumed.
 Don't worry if you don't finish the guava right away; it will keep in the fridge for up to 4 days in an airtight container.
 It has an extended shelf life of up to 8 months when frozen.
 You can also use guava in a barbecue sauce, add guava chunks to Jell-O, or squeeze some guava juice into your favorite cocktail.
 Read on for suggestions on how to use leftover guava and tips on keeping it fresh.

 - Share your enthusiasm with your favorite authors by writing them letters.